English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 The noun FANCY has 3 senses:

-1. something many people believe that is false
+1. something many people believe that is falseplay

-2. a kind of imagination that was held by Coleridge to be more casual and superficial than true imagination
+2. imagination or fantasy; held by Coleridge to be more casual and superficial than true imaginationplay

 Familiarity information: FANCY used as a noun is uncommon.